For agencies in the digital era, pricing software development projects is one of the most complex parts of the job.

 When clients need help implementing the design and taking the application live, we’re more than happy to provide development services.

 Here’s some historical data on those budgets:

-- Our largest frontend project to date cost $850k.
+- Our largest front-end project to date costs $850k.

 Hopefully, this taxonomy will clarify how we often group resources based on estimation size.
 Most of our projects fall in the medium category.